sdhuang32/sdhuang32.github.io/_posts/2018-02-02-enable-nested-virtualization-on-qts.md

     fi
 }
 ```
-So now we have two choices (and we can do the both):
+So now we have two choices (and we can do them both):

 1. (Permanent way) Change the argument when loading the module in the above function:
 ```bash